Hilma Af Klint ( * 1862 † 1944 )

 Artist Hilma af Klint

 Yet her revolutionary ideas met with rejection.
 Unlike her earlier naturalistic works, she found no audience for her abstract art during her lifetime.
-Contemporary artists and critics either ignored or ridiculed her works.
-Frustrated by the lack of recognition and understanding of her art, she stipulated that her extensive oeuvre—around 1,000 paintings—should only be made public twenty years after her death.
+Contemporary artists and critics ignored or ridiculed her works.
+Frustrated by the lack of recognition and misunderstanding of her art, she stipulated that her extensive oeuvre—around 1,000 paintings—should only be made public twenty years after her death.
 Hilma af Klint died on October 21, 1944, in Djursholm, leaving behind a body of work that was far ahead of its time.

 All images by Hilma Af Klint